The Pawnbroker (film): Musical score and soundtrack

-The film score was composed, arranged and conducted by Quincy Jones, and the soundtrack album was released on the Mercury label in 1965.Mercury 20000 Series B (61000-61099) discography, accessed January 17, 2018 Initially, Lumet planned to hire John Lewis, the musical director of the Modern Jazz Quartet.
+The film score was composed, arranged and conducted by Quincy Jones, and the soundtrack album was released on the Mercury label in 1965.
+Initially, Lumet planned to hire John Lewis, the musical director of the Modern Jazz Quartet.
 Rosenblum, the film's editor, complained to Lumet that Lewis' music was "too cerebral" and suggested Jones instead—a suggestion Lumet accepted.

 Reception

 Allmusic's Stephen Cook noted "This soundtrack to Sidney Lumet's 1964 film The Pawnbroker might not rate with such other Quincy Jones celluloid efforts as In the Heat of the Night, but its fine mix of jazz, bossa nova, soul, and vocals still makes it one of his best.
 The Pawnbroker is a must for both Jones fans and film music buffs".